 12. In Your Shampoo, Lipstick, and Toothpaste

 Toxins might be hiding in your personal care items.
 I mentioned Triclosan earlier, but there are many other chemicals you wouldn’t want anywhere near your skin; some are even linked to cancer.
 In addition to chemicals, you also have to deal with microbeads.
 These tiny plastic beads in your body wash are washing down the drain and into lakes and rivers.
 Once there, the beads won’t biodegrade, so they have nothing to do but collect.
 Fish eat the toxic microbeads, you eat the fish, and your health suffers.
 Thankfully, some states are limiting the use of these beads, and many companies are even working on new formulas for their products.

-Now that you know some of the sneaky ways toxins can infiltrate your life, what are you going to do about it?
-Maybe you use safe alternatives to toxic items, or know about something not mentioned here.
-Be sure to let us know in the comments below.
+Now that you know some of the sneaky ways toxins can infiltrate your life, what can you do about it?
+Here are some steps to help you avoid, or reduce exposure to these toxins:

 - Fan et al. Effects of storage temperature and duration on release of antimony and bisphenol A from polyethylene terephthalate drinking water bottles of China.
 Environmental Pollution 192, 113–120.

 - Cooper, R. G., & Harrison, A. P. The exposure to and health effects of antimony.
 Indian Journal of Occupational and Environmental Medicine, 13(1), 3–10. doi:10.4103/0019-5278.50716.